tencentyun/intlcloud-documents/yehe_doc/网络与CDN/私有网络/操作指南/子网/开启或关闭广播_intl_en.md

 2. Click **Subnet** on the left sidebar to access the management page.
 3. In the VPC list, locate the VPC for which you want to disable broadcast, and slide to **Disable** under the **Subnet broadcast** column.

-## Operations
+## Relevant Operations
-For detailed directions regarding VPC multicast, see [Enabling or Disabling the Broadcasting and Multicasting](https://intl.cloud.tencent.com/document/product/215/31809).
+For detailed directions regarding VPC multicast, see [Enabling or Disabling Multicast](https://intl.cloud.tencent.com/document/product/215/40072).